TylorS/typed/apps/website/content/guides/ui-form.md

 `Form.setValue` assigns an already-decoded value and updates metadata; it does not run the field codec or clear an existing error.
 Decode unknown data with Effect Schema before assigning it.
 Use `Form.validate(form)` when you need an explicit whole-form check; successful validation clears errors, while failed validation returns a `SchemaError` as described below.

+## Masked inputs preserve their editing draft

-The factory includes string input variants, NumberInput/RangeInput, DateInput, boolean Checkbox, native Select, MaskedInput, and array Push/Remove. `mask` and `slot` build string codecs for structured text.
+`mask` and `slot` build string codecs for structured text.
 When every slot declares a fixed length and a character set distinct from the punctuation, MaskedInput adds that punctuation while typing or pasting and preserves the caret across edits.
 Incomplete or invalid text remains visible until corrected; only decoded values reach form state.
+This draft behavior differs from ordinary bound inputs.
 Use string slot codecs for identifiers such as phone numbers so leading zeroes survive.
 Variable-width or ambiguous masks still validate drafts but leave formatting to the user.

-Push/Remove operate on top-level array fields and do not invent nested field paths or a repeated editor.
-Explicit-state APIs (`makeState`, `Form`, and controls with `state`) are useful when library components receive state directly.
+The [Form API](/reference/modules/%40typed%2Fui%2FForm) lists input variants, top-level array Push/Remove, and explicit-state controls for components that receive state directly.

 ## Submission is not simply reading FormData

 Root prevents native submission, validates the current decoded values through the schema's Type, and invokes the handler on success.
-It sets submitting while that work runs and clears it with finalization.
+Return request work as an Effect from `onValidSubmit`; Root sets submitting while validation and that Effect run and clears it with finalization.
+A detached promise is not tracked.
 Native constraint validation may prevent the browser from dispatching submit first; the [HTML form standard](https://html.spec.whatwg.org/multipage/forms.html#the-form-element) explains that platform boundary.

 Current whole-form validation clears errors on success and assigns its aggregate schema error message across fields on failure.
 It does not build precise per-field issue paths.
 Because validation reads retained decoded values, a previous field decode error is not itself proof that whole-form validation will fail.
 Account for that distinction when a workflow must reject submission while any draft is invalid.